 What is Direct Debit?
-A Guide for Payers
+A guide for payers

 Convenience - Payments are automatic, so bills are never forgotten, lost or delayed.

-Customer protection – Direct Debit is a highly safe payment method for consumers.
+Customer Protection – Direct Debit is the safest payment method in the UK.

 People often confuse Direct Debits and standing orders.
 That’s understandable - the differences are subtle but important.